 The Health and Safety Executive (HSE) enforces the law on employers’ liability insurance.
 You can be fined up to £2,500 each day you are without suitable insurance.
 If you do not display the certificate of insurance or refuse to make it available to HSE inspectors when they ask, you can be fined up to £1,000.

 How Can I Reduce My Premium?

 It doesn’t make sense to change the nature or scale of your business just to reduce your premium, and you cannot change your company’s past claims history.
 The one factor you can influence is the quality of your health and safety risk management system.
-Not only can implementing a robust health and safety risk management system reduce your premiums in the short term, but it may also lead to a reduction in future claims—which will mean lower premiums in the future.
+Implementinga robust health and safety risk management system reduce your premiums in the short term.
+It may also lead to a reduction in future claims, which will mean lower premiums in the future.

 If you’re looking for a single liability policy such as Public or if you would like a combined policy which includes all three, please call us on 01925 989641 or complete our quote form and a member of our team will get in touch with you as soon as possible.